Ginger Cookie Healthy Energy Balls

 A large driver behind Phoebe’s experiment is Hashimoto’s, a thyroid disorder from which she suffers and about which she talks openly throughout the book.
 Although I am fortunate enough not to suffer from chronic health issues myself, I still thoroughly enjoyed the book and found it relatable.
 Phoebe’s tone is fun, chatty, and honest, she presents research where it’s needed, and, best of all, she finds actual balance between extremes.
 Reading it felt as if I were sitting down for coffee with a friend.

 In addition to sharing her story, Phoebe also shares recipes at the end of every chapter, including these ginger spiced healthy energy balls, or, as she calls them, “Beauty Balls.”
 Beauty balls.
 Doesn’t that sound wonderful?
 They’re high in fiber, antioxidants, and healthy fats, and their star ingredients—sesame seeds, almond butter, and flaxseed meal—are great for your skin.
+(Looking for more healthy energy ball recipes?
+These No Bake Pumpkin Energy Balls hit the same warm spice notes, and this summer-inspired Pina Colada Energy Balls recipe from Tanya are calling my name.
+Want a recipe you can adapt any which way?
+Check out this Energy Balls post!)

 These Ginger Cookie Healthy Energy Balls are also vegan, raw, gluten free, no bake, and naturally sweetened.
 The good girl gang is all here, and they still taste like ginger cookie dough.
 On a Friday, Monday, or any day, I couldn’t ask for more!